raptisj/johnraptis.dev/content/blog/redux-toolkit/index.md

 ---
 title: Up and running with Redux Toolkit
 date: 2019-12-14
-description: The better way to write Redux logic
+description: A better way to write Redux logic
 template: post
 ---